K. M. Maulavi: Activism

 Maulavi was noted for his religious scholarship.
 His Fathwas was published in Al-Murshid, an Arabi Malayalam magazine.
 He was the founding leader of Kerala Jamiyathul Ulama (1924) and the founding President of Kerala Nadvathul Mujahideen.

 He was the founding leader of Tirurangadi Muslim orphanage.
 He was the founding joint secretary of Rouzath-ul-Uloom association, parental body of Farook College.

 Politics

-Although he started his political life in the Indian National Congress, he left to join the All-India Muslim League due to his dissatisfaction with the INC leadership and their treatment of the Mappilas.
+He started his political life in the Indian National Congress, and left to join the All-India Muslim League due to his dissatisfaction with the INC leadership and their treatment of the Mappilas.
 He was the founding vice president of Indian Union Muslim League (Madras, 1948) and played a significant role in building the Indian Union Muslim League in Malabar until his death in 1964.

 Publications

 He was the editor and publisher of Al-Murshid, Al-Irshad and Muslim Aikyam magazines.